 BDIC courses:

-Students are required to pass seven quizzes — one per module — and receive a minimum score of 70%.
+Students are required to pass seven quizzes — one per module โ and receive a minimum score of 70%.
 Quizzes are 10 questions each and offer unlimited attempts.

 You'll be prompted to take the final exam after completing the seven modules and their quizzes.
 The final exam consists of 20 multiple-choice questions, and you must score at least 70% to pass.
+You have unlimited attempts to pass the final exam.

 Eligible tickets for the Basic Driver Improvement Course encompass a range of traffic violations, including but not limited to speeding, improper passing and disobeying traffic signals.